 The third partner in the group is a Radar Partners, whose founders are well known in the Bay area for their successes in underwriting high tech companies.
 Greg Finch stated, “These guys have homes in the corridor and have been loyal customers of Bear Valley for many years.
 Not only do they share our vision for the rebirth of Bear Valley but they bring significant amounts of financial and business acumen to the group.”

 Under the partnership, the vision for Bear Valley was clear: improve and redevelop the ski area, build a lift that connects the Village to the Mountain and construct new accommodations and retail space in the village at the base of the lift.
 These initial upgrades are just the beginning of a broad master plan to redevelop the area, with a clear focus on maintaining Bear Valley’s unspoiled beauty and family-friendly appeal.

 The ski area and village are currently being shown to potential investors.
 To date the team has not found a suitable match to take Bear Valley forward.
-In the meantime the resort is proud to offer world class terrain in a family friendly atmosphere and continues to be enjoyed by guests from Silicon Valley to the pacific coast.
+In the meantime the resort is proud to offer world class terrain in a family friendly atmosphere and continues to be enjoyed by guests from the Central Sierra to Silicon Valley and the Pacific coast.